 Your future

-Graduates of the BA Acting and Community Theatre course work as actors, project leaders, directors, comedians and producers worldwide.
+Graduates of the BA Acting and Community Engagement course work as actors, project leaders, directors, comedians and producers worldwide.
 Several companies formed by graduates are now well established, respected and funded in an increasingly competitive industry, with some employing recent graduates upon completion of their training.

 “This course doesn’t only teach you to be an actor/actress but also equips you with a very handy bag of tricks ranging from circus skills to clowning to Commedia.
 I have worked with a huge range of people from different theatre companies and with people in the community.
 I’ve also learned how you can put your own company together.”

-Dale Curran, BA Acting and Community Theatre
+Dale Curran, BA Acting and Community Engagement

 Entry requirements